 Before anti-hero/”good guy” vampires were all the rage, Marvel Comics beat nearly everyone else to the punch with Morbius, the Living Vampire, who is neither true hero nor villain.
 Dr. Michael Morbius first debuted in Amazing Spider-Man #101, exactly fifty years ago.
 Back in 1971, the Comics Code censorship rules loosened up.
 This allowed vampires and other monsters to appear in comics again.

 Thus, Stan Lee wasted no time, quickly jumping on these new allowances.
 He commissioned writer Roy Thomas and artist Gil Kane to come up with a vampiric villain for Peter Parker to fight.
-The result was a character who will star in his own film soon and may even someday join the MCU.
+The result was a character who will star in his own Marvel film soon and Morbius may even someday join the MCU.
 Morbius will be played by Jared Leto in the upcoming movie, and it likely will lean toward the bizarre.
-But Morbius’ comic book history is undoubtedly stranger than anything Hollywood can conjure up.
+Whichever cinematic universe Morbius belongs to, his comic book history is undoubtedly stranger than anything Hollywood can conjure up.

 Morbius’ Tragic Comic Origins, Explained